A Caveat and Affiliates

 Plant growth slows down as leaves wilt, yellow, or fall off.
 Plants can die in 10 days if the fungus spreads quickly.
 If a plant develops these symptoms, loosen the soil around the root and dig it out.
 Shake the ground and look for rot.

-Symptoms and diagnosing of root rot
+Symptoms and diagnosis of root rot

 Many root rot symptoms are the same as those of a pest infestation.
 It becomes more difficult to distinguish between the two.
 The signs of root rot are much more visible above ground, which makes it easier to diagnose.